QiangSu/CAS-MCS-Scoring/README.md

 # Post-Quantification Single-Cell Analysis using Scanpy and CellTypist
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 This repository provides a suite of command-line pipelines for the analysis and cell type annotation of single-cell RNA-seq data.
-The workflows are built using [Scanpy](https://scanpy.readthedocs.io/) and leverage [CellTypist](https://www.celltypist.org/) for automated cell type annotation.
+The workflows are built using Scanpy and leverage CellTypist for automated cell type annotation.

-The provided scripts cover single-sample analysis, multi-sample integration with batch correction (Harmony), differential gene expression (DGE), and post-analysis quality control.
+The provided scripts cover single-sample analysis, multi-sample integration with batch correction (Harmony), differential gene expression (DGE), and quantitative annotation quality control.

 ## Table of Contents
 - [Available Workflows](#available-workflows)